gkunz/foss-learning/Contributions-3-2-Ind.md

 ### Third party rights

 A fundamental starting point when considering a contribution is that the contributing company has appropriately secured the right to do so in the first place.
-Any source code and corresponding documentation should be assumed to be protected by copyright unless the contribution is rudimentary to the point where it can safely be assumed to lack originality.
+Any source code and corresponding documentation should be assumed to be protected by copyright unless the contribution is rudimentary to the point where it can safely be assumed to lack originality[^copyright].
 In unclear cases, it is generally advisable to involve legal counsel before ruling out copyright as a relevant factor.

+[^copyright]: Copyright is automatically granted to the author of a literary or artistic work (in this case, source code and documentation) upon the creation of such work.
+In a business context, the copyright will typically pass from the author (i.e. the developer) to the employer pursuant to law and/or the employment contract.
+In general, the copyright holder has an exclusive right to prevent others from making copies of the work (source code or documentation) and to make it available to the public.
+Reversely, this means that the source code or documentation may only be copied and distributed to others with the permission of the copyright holder.
+Such permission is generally referred to as a license.

 Before making a contribution of copyright-protected material, consider the following: